 Brain and spinal cord cancers

 The brain and spinal cord form the central nervous system (CNS).
 Brain is made of neurons and special connective tissues called glial cells that support nerve cells.
-The most common type of brain cancer develops from glial cells, known as glioma.
+The development of glioma, the most prevalent form of brain cancer, begins in glial cells.

 Getting a custom health insurance plan

 However, all these cancer treatments could be quite expensive and it may be quite difficult for your employees to afford the costs of their chronic and long-term diseases, like cancer.
-You can help lower the costs of cancer treatments for your employees by providing them with a health insurance plan.
-But you may not know the best plan that would suit you.
-Here, the experts of PrudentRx program can help in devising the best insurance plan for your employees.
+By offering health insurance to your employees, you may contribute to reducing the expenses associated with cancer treatments.
+However, you might not be aware of which strategy will work best for you.
+If you need assistance creating an effective insurance plan for your staff, the PrudentRx program’s specialists are here to help.
 The experts will ensure that your employees have the maximum coverage from the PrudentRx drug list.
 The experts will also help you with CVS copay optimization, and also reduce your other out-of-pocket expenses.
-PrudentRx FAQs are a rich source of information where you will get answers to most of your questions.
+If you have any questions about PrudentRx, you may find the answers to most of them in the FAQ section.